-The northeastern industrial and residential area of South Park experiences chronic flooding for three reasons:
+The North West industrial and residential area of South Park experiences chronic flooding for three reasons:

 - The main drainage pipe to the Lower Duwamish Waterway is underwater during high tide.
 This causes water to back up in the drainage system and sometimes flow back out of inlets and catch basins, flooding the neighborhood.